ecmwf/climetlab/docs/guide/datasets.rst

 Xarray for gridded data
 -----------------------

-Gridded data typically is field data such as temperature, wind from climate or weather models or satellite images.
+Gridded data typically are field data such as temperature or wind from climate or weather models or satellite images.

     .. code-block:: python